cosmos/sdk-tutorials/academy/3-my-own-chain/play-game.md

     }
     ```

     Fortunately you previously created [this helper](https://github.com/cosmos/b9-checkers-academy-draft/blob/play-move-handler/x/checkers/types/full_game.go#L22-L32).
-Here you `panic` because if the game cannot be parsed, the cause may be database corruption.
+Here you `panic` because if the game cannot be parsed the cause may be database corruption.

 4. Is it the player's turn?
 Check using the rules file's own [`TurnIs`](https://github.com/cosmos/b9-checkers-academy-draft/blob/175f467/x/checkers/rules/checkers.go#L145-L147) function: